-Very simply put, ego dystonic thoughts are thoughts that are not in line with who we are and/or what we believe.
-This is a common way that obsessions manifest in the context of OCD (i.e. “what if I harm a loved one?,” “what if I offend the higher power in which I believe?”).
+Ego dystonic thoughts are thoughts that are not in line with who we are and/or what we believe.
+This is a common way that obsessions manifest in the context of Harm OCD (i.e. “what if I harm a loved one?,” “what if I offend the higher power in which I believe?”).
 People experiencing harm-related OCD often begin treatment with the unspoken belief that having a disturbing thought is as bad as engaging in a disturbing behavior.
 They have spent a lifetime trying to squash uncomfortable, egodystonic thoughts.
 Their extreme discomfort with egodystonic thoughts kicks off a vicious cycle of constantly trying to avoid having those thoughts, leading to an increase in the very thoughts they are working so hard to not have.
 In other words, the more we try to not have a thought, the more we will have that thought.

 Effective treatment for Harm OCD entails assisting clients in making contact with their scary thoughts (exposure) over and over again until their brains grow bored with them.
 This process is similar to watching a scary movie until it loses its shock value and shifts from being frightening to absurd.
 At the same time, clients learn strategies and receive support to give up all thought-control behaviors (response prevention).
 This treatment approach is called exposure and response prevention (ERP) for OCD.